FAST. FUN. INCLUSIVE.

 Bringing fast, fun, and affordable hockey into Hackney classrooms to inspire teamwork, fitness, and fair play.

-Skating and learning sessions that combine sport, education, and life skills, with dedicated places for disadvantaged children and opportunities for the most committed to join development squads in our partner clubs.
+Skating and learning sessions that combine sport, education, and life skills, with dedicated places for disadvantaged children and further development opportunities.

 Inclusive sessions designed with the SEND specialist coaches to ensure every child can experience the thrill of the sport (early concept stage).